xuanruiqi/coding-test/README.md

 # Merkle Proof Web Service API

+I chose **Rust** as the language of implementation.

 ## Usage

 Use `cargo run` to start the server.
 The server runs on http://0.0.0.0:3000.

+It responds to the following HTTP requests:

-* GET `/root`: returns the root of the Merkle tree as a hex string, beginning with `0x`.
+* GET `/root`: returns the hex-encoded root of the Merkle tree as a string, beginning with `0x`.
 * GET `/proof/:id`: returns the Merkle proof for the user with user ID `id`.
 The response has the following format:
 ```json